khashz/Python-uWSGI/README.md

 # Python-uWSGI

-This python uWSGI template provides a logger which prints to a file called server_logger.log in the current directory.
+This python uWSGI template provides a logger which prints to a file called server_logs.log in the current directory.

 It utilizes a singleton handler class to respond to API calls.